 Emma Power is an Associate Professor in Geography and Urban Studies in the School of Social Sciences and an ICS Institute Fellow.
 Emma’s programme of research is concerned with urban living and the politics of care.
-It envisions a world of more caring and just cities, asking how cities can better support human life and the practice of care through studies of housing systems and governance, urban planning and cultures of home.
+It envisions a world of more caring and just cities, asking how the capacity of people to meet their needs for care and to live a good life can be better supported within cities and through the broader housing and welfare systems..
 This work is motivated by an interest in what makes cities liveable and is driven with concerns about the implications of growing urban and housing inequity, the residualisation of social welfare systems in western liberal welfare states and urban liveability in changing climates.

-Emma is a CI on the ARC Linkage Project ‘Articulating Value in Housing Cooperatives’ (2020-2022), which investigates the social value and benefits of housing cooperatives in Australia.
-She is part of the Cooling the Commons team, investigating what it means to live well in cities in a time of climate change.
+Emma is a CI on the ARC Linkage Project ‘Articulating Value in Housing Cooperatives’ (2020-2024), which investigates the social value and benefits of housing cooperatives in Australia.
+She is part of the Cooling the Commons team and CI on the related ARC Linkage Project ‘Living with Urban Heat: Becoming Climate-Ready in Social Housing (2022-2025), investigating what it means to live well in cities in a time of climate change.

 Her ARC DECRA fellowship 'Ageing, Home and Housing Security Among Single, Asset-poor Older Women' (2015-2019) investigated how housing policy and governance, and ongoing housing mobility, inform how single older women who do not own a home create and maintain a sense of home and security.
 The project raised questions about the care work of housing, and explored how older women can find housing security and a house that is a home.

 Emma is Editor of the International Journal of Housing Policy and a co-founder of the Housing Journal Podcast (opens in a new window).